rafaelcgama/crud-api-rest/README.md

 In my machine (Windows) it is advisable to first run it locally and then deploy the docker if you also want to test the application without the docker.
 Once the docker is deployed, I couldn't get Django to connect to MYSQL locally again.
 It keeps trying to connect to the docker host even after I stopped and even deleted all containers, images and even the docker software itself.
 I am still trying to a workaround, but so far, I could only run it locally again after reinstalling MYSQL.

+Now please execute the following commands in the terminal:

+python manage.py makemigrations

+python manage.py migrate

+python manage.py loaddata employee.json (Optional, just run it in case you want to provide initial data)

 **Credentials**
 If the project is run locally you have the option to create a superuser by running: